Finger Organization Games for Kids

 The best way to introduce fingering is to play finger organization games which teach kids to use the five fingers as a unit.
 Fingering is the process whereby a group of fingers are selected for a group of notes.
 It is one of the key organizing factors for a pianist, and is what makes playing quickly and fluidly possible.
 Young kids start out jabbing with the index finger, which I permit to get the process going.

 Later, we need to broach the subject of grouping the fingers.
 Kids usually understand the idea of the fingers as a team, much like a basketball team.
-There are strong and stronger players and fingers.
-But treating the fingers as a group is difficult both physically and intellectually for kids.
+There are strong fingers and stronger players, and then weak fingers and weaker players.
+For this reason, treating the fingers as a group is difficult both physically and intellectually for kids.
 Many kids put up fierce resistance to grouping the fingers.

 The Thumb Becomes The Leader, Not The Index

-The three strongest fingers are the thumb, index and third.
+The three strongest fingers are the thumb, index and third (of the right hand).
 I concentrate on training those first.
 Thus all our energy is concentrated on getting the first three fingers to act as a group.
-I use comparisons such as legs walking, staircases, anything that will get them wiggling their fingers in a row.
+I use comparisons such as legs walking, staircases, anything that will get them wiggling those three fingers in a row.